Leonidas (ship)

 Leonidas (named after king Leonidas I of Sparta) was a labour transport ship (schooner) that played an important role in the history of Fiji.
 She had been earlier used to carry indentured labourers to the West Indies, having transported 580 Indian indentured labourers to St Lucia in 1878.
 Captained by McLachlan, the ship departed from Calcutta, India on 3 March 1879 and arrived at Levuka, Fiji, on 14 May that year.
-The indentured labourers who disembarked were the first of over 61,000 to arrive from the Indian subcontinent over the following 37 years, forming the nucleus of the Fiji Indian community that now numbers close to forty percent of Fiji's population.
+The indentured labourers who disembarked were the first of over 61,000 to arrive from the Indian subcontinent over the following 37 years, forming the nucleus of the Fiji Indian community that now numbers close to forty per cent of Fiji's population.

 Cholera and smallpox aboard the ship

 A total of 498 passengers made up of 273 men, 146 women and 79 children under twelve years of age, had embarked on the ship in Calcutta.
 While only three days out to sea there was an outbreak of cholera and smallpox aboard the ship.
 Despite efforts by the Surgeon Superintendent to isolate the infected passengers, 17 died before the ship arrived in Levuka, after a journey of 72 days.
 Since there was no quarantine facility in Levuka, it was decided to anchor the ship some distance from Levuka on the leeward side.
 While attempting to reach the selected anchorage point, the ship went aground on a reef.
 The gravity of the situation was all too vivid in the minds of the Government officials as only four years earlier a measles epidemic had wiped out 40,000 Fijians.
-Fortunately at high tide the ship floated off the reef and was safely anchored.
+At high tide the ship floated off the reef and was safely anchored.